All Episodes

 The show ends here.

-I will be um live tomorrow.
+I will be live tomorrow.

 And potentially we might have Brandon Carter as well.

-So General Flynn Brandon Carter.
+So General Flynn, Brandon Carter.

 That's what I'm thinking.

-It's gonna be a good uh good day.
+It's going to be a good day.

 And then we'll obviously have Fresh of Fit News as well.